 Reduces or Eliminates your Electric Bills

-Side Note: The prices of solar panels has dropped since the past few years.
-You don’t have to spend as much as you had to if you were a couple of years in the past.
+Side note: the prices of solar panels have dropped in the past few years.
 In Ohio, the average cost of solar panel per watt is $5.11.
 You can find out how various system sizes vary.

 Renewable & Clean Energy